naxos/SMBClient/README.md

 # SMBClient
 `SMBClient` is a small dynamic library that allows iOS apps to access SMB/CIFS file servers. `SMBClient` is written in Objective C. The library supports the discovery of SMB devices and shares, listing and managing directories, reading meta data as well as reading and writing files.
 All functions are implemented in an asynchronous manner, to allow for a fluid user interface.

-`SMBClient` relies on [libdsm](http://videolabs.github.io/libdsm), a low level SMB client library written in C and [libtasn1](https://www.gnu.org/software/libtasn1/) an implementation of the Abstract Syntax Notification ASN.1.
+`SMBClient` relies on [libdsm](http://videolabs.github.io/libdsm), a low level SMB client library written in C and [libtasn1](https://www.gnu.org/software/libtasn1/), an implementation of the Abstract Syntax Notification ASN.1.
 Binaries and headers of both libraries are embedded in this library to eliminate external dependencies.

-`SMBClient` as well as `libdsm` and `libtasn1` is licensed under the [GNU Lesser General Public License version 2.1](https://www.gnu.org/licenses/lgpl-2.1.html)(LGPLv2.1) or later.
+`SMBClient` as well as `libdsm` and `libtasn1` are licensed under the [GNU Lesser General Public License version 2.1](https://www.gnu.org/licenses/lgpl-2.1.html) (LGPLv2.1) or later.
 A commercial license option is available for `libdsm`.

 ## Features
 * Discover SMB devices on your network